slushman/ccb-hr-action-form/README.md

 * Send notification on form submission to Slack.
 * Get response from Slack, save to Firebase DB.
 * Send additional notifications to Slack based on previous Slack responses.

+# Potential Improvements
+* Rebuild authenticated routes so the sign-in page doesn't flash before going to forms for authenticated users